Chinatown, Boston: Cuisine

 Chinese cuisine in Boston reflects a mélange of multiple influential factors.
-The growing Boston Chinatown accommodates Chinese-owned bus lines shuttling an increasing number of passengers to and from the numerous Chinatowns in New York City, and this has led to some commonalities in the local Chinese cuisine derived from Chinese food in New York.
-A large immigrant Fujianese immigrant population has made a home in Boston, leading to Fuzhou cuisine being readily available in Boston.
-An increasing Vietnamese population has also been exerting an influence on Chinese cuisine in Greater Boston.
-Finally, innovative dishes incorporating chow mein and chop suey as well as locally farmed produce and regionally procured seafood ingredients are found in Chinese as well as non-Chinese food in and around Boston.
+A large Fujianese immigrant population lives in Boston; therefore, Fuzhou cuisine is readily available in Boston.
+The Vietnamese population has also influenced the cuisine.
+Innovative dishes incorporating chow mein and chop suey as well as farm-to-table produce and regionally procured seafood ingredients are found in Chinese as well as non-Chinese food in and around Boston.

 Transportation

 The MBTA Orange Line stops at the Chinatown station and the Tufts Medical Center station, located within and at the southern edge of the district, respectively.
 Boylston station on the MBTA Green Line is located just beyond the northwest corner of Chinatown.
 Just east of Chinatown, South Station is served by the MBTA's Red Line, Silver Line, and Commuter Rail.
 South Station also accommodates Amtrak, the long-distance rail to New York City and other cities on the Northeast Corridor.
 Entrance and exit ramps serving Interstate 93 and the Massachusetts Turnpike are at the southern edge of Chinatown.

-The bus terminal at South Station handles regional buses to New England, New York City, Washington, D.C., Albany (New York), and other destinations.
+The South Station Bus Terminal handles regional buses to New England, New York City, Washington, D.C., Albany (New York), and other destinations.
 The New England destinations include Concord (New Hampshire) and Portland (Maine).
-The regional and national bus companies include Greyhound Lines, Peter Pan Bus Lines, Megabus, and Bolt Bus.
-In Chinatown itself, Chinese-owned bus service Lucky Star/Travelpack provided hourly connections with Chinatown, Manhattan in New York City.
+The regional and national bus companies include Greyhound Lines, Peter Pan Bus Lines, and Megabus.